Dishwasher Saying Check Water? Here’s How To Do It

 1. Check the drain hose.

-5. Make sure that the check valve is not stuck in the “off” position
+5. Ensure the check valve is not stuck in the “off” position.

 Do you see an error code LE or LC?
-These errors indicate that there is moisture detected where it does not belong in your Samsung dishwasher.
+LE and LC Error Codes indicate moisture detected where it does not belong in your Samsung dishwasher.
 You may not notice the excess moisture, so do not assume that it is not there just because you cannot see it.
-Let’s take a look at what to do if there is a visible leak after you see the error code.

 Another possible reason for the LE or LC error is an issue with the drain hose.
-Check it and tighten the connection if you discover it is not properly connected when you check for leaks.
+Check the drain hose and tighten the connection if you discover it’s not properly connected when you check for leaks.

-Does your dishwasher say to check water or display an error code to check water?
+Does your Samsung or Bosch dishwasher say to check water or display an error code to check water?
 These tips can help resolve the dishwasher’s check water issues.

 Conclusion